Direthoughts/LemonPressStyleGuide/index.md

-    Lemon Press Style Guide
+    The Lemon Press Style Guide
-    Version: 0.5 (Consultation Version)
+    Version: 1.4
-    Date: 23/04/16
+    Date: 20/05/17
     Authors: Taghreed Ayaz, Henry Dyer

 The following is a guide, and not a set of rules.
 If necessary these suggestions can be set aside for creative purposes; for instance, attempting to imitate a particular style.
 Please, however, ensure your section editor has a sense of humour — make it obvious it is for comedic purposes, and not human error.

 * The most important thing is consistency.
 Pick a rule and stick to it.
 * Use the Oxford comma.
 It removes ambiguity.
+Do not, however, insert it into names for things if not there in the first place.
     - DO: At the dinner party I will serve: quinoa, organic barley wine, and dessicated salmon.
     - DO: My parents, Koen Lamberts, and Malcolm Grant came to my graduation.
+    - DO: The Department of Culture, Media and Sport
     - DON’T: At the dinner party I will serve: quinoa, organic barley wine and dessicated salmon.
     - DON’T: My parents, Koen Lamberts and Malcolm Grant came to my graduation.
         - This would suggest Koen and Malcolm are your parents.
+    - DON'T: The Department of Culture, Media, and Sport
 * Only use titles when relevant to the article, e.g. Dr Whomever.
 * Single quotation marks to be used for all reported speech and as ‘scare quotes’ to highlight a particular phrase.
     - Embedded quotations don’t need to have commas before the quotation opens.